 The British Business Bank (BBB) has launched a further wave of its £250million Midlands Engine Investment Fund (MEIF) with up to £100million of equity finance to be made available to small businesses across the West, East and South-East Midlands.
-Working with the region's ten Local Enterprise Partnerships, including The Marches LEP, fund managers, and the business community, the new funding will broaden the funding options and opportunities available to Midlands businesses.
+Working with the region’s ten Local Enterprise Partnerships, fund managers, and the business community, the new funding will broaden the funding options and opportunities available to Midlands businesses.

 Rt Hon Sajid Javid MP, Housing Secretary and Ministerial Champion for the Midlands Engine, said: